Duet3D/wiki-content/How_to_guides/Commissioning.md

   * the number of steps your stepper motors takes to make a full rotation (which is set physically by the stepper motors type) multiplied by the microstepping (set by [M350](/User_manual/Reference/Gcodes/M350),
   * and the number of steps per mm to move the axis (set by [M92](/User_manual/Reference/Gcodes/M92))

 These should have been set correctly during [Configuring firmware](/How_to_guides/Configuring_firmware).

-Test by moving each axis a bit further (+/-10mm, then +/-100mm) and measure the distance moved with a ruler.
+Test the X, Y, Z and any other axis motor by moving each axis a bit further (+/-10mm, then +/-100mm) and measure the distance moved with a ruler.
 If an axis moves too far, or not far enough, check the values you set for microstepping (M350) and steps per mm (M92).

+Testing and calibrating extruder motors is covered in the next guide, [Calibration](/How_to_guides/Calibration)

 **Test homing**